 A splash page is best for when you want your users to decide how to interact with your business.
 On the other hand, a landing page is ideal for highlighting one or a few products earmarked for sale during a specific period of time or qualified lead generation.

-There are three main qualities of a splash page:
+There are three main qualities of a splash page design:

 Minimal but punchy copy

-There are a variety of different visual elements at your disposal, from background images and product photography to video or animation.
-Be mindful of the type of image-based media you use.
+There are a variety of different high-quality visuals at your disposal, from background images and product photography to video or animation.
+Be mindful of the type of image-based media you use on your splash landing page.
 Video media, for example, often slows download time and may fail to show up for users with an adblocker enabled.

-Your copy must be short and action-orientated.
+For a splash page design, your copy must be short and action-orientated.
 It must give instructions directing the user to act.
-Also, refrain from writing paragraphs of text.
+Also, refrain from writing paragraphs of text and stick to a single message.
 Remember that in 2020 the number of unique global mobile internet users was 4.2 billion.
 This suggests that over 90% of the worldwide internet population uses a mobile device to access the internet.

 Mobile device screens are smaller, and long blocks of text could discourage a huge portion of visitors.
 They will click the back button to exit, once again increasing your website’s bounce rate.